How Can I Get My Revoked License Back in Michigan?

 It is possible for an individual to have his or her license revoked for a lifetime, depending on how many drunk-driving convictions appear on the individual's driving record for a specified time period.
 However, it is possible to get it back, although the process is anything but simple.
-In order to have your license reinstated, you must file a request with DAAD, the Michigan Secretary of State's Driver Assessment and Appeal Division.
+In order to have your license reinstated, you must file a request with the Office of Hearings and Administrative Oversight section of Michigan Secretary of State.

 Restoring Your Michigan Driver's License Following Revocation

-You may request a DAAD license restoration based on the following guidelines:
+You may request a driver's license appeal license hearing based on the following guidelines:

-- Two drunk driving convictions within a seven year time period will result in your license being revoked for life; you may request a DAAD hearing after one year has passed.
+- Two drunk driving convictions within a seven year time period will result in your license being revoked for life; you may request a appeal hearing after one year has passed.

-We realize that this information can be difficult to understand; our attorneys will review your driving record in order to determine when you may be able to request a DAAD hearing with the Michigan SOS.
+We realize that this information can be difficult to understand; our attorneys will review your driving record in order to determine when you may be able to request a driver's license appeal hearing with the Michigan SOS.

-How to Request a Driver Assessment and Appeal Division Hearing
+How to Request a Driver's License Appeal Hearing

-You must request a hearing with the Secretary of State's DAAD in order to have your license restored.
+You must request a hearing with the Office of Hearings and Administrative Oversight section of Michigan Secretary of State in order to have your license restored.
 There are several requirements in regards to documentation and a substance abuse evaluation.
 In order for your request for a hearing to be granted, all you need to obtain a hearing date is a completed substance abuse evaluation.
 This is a written report prepared by a qualified professional that essentially indicates to those who hear your case what testing instruments were used and the results of those tests, treatment and relapse history, diagnoses, etc.

-What You Will Need at Your DAAD Hearing
+What You Will Need at Your Driver's Appeal Hearing

 In order to have your license restored successfully, you will be required to submit to a urinalysis, or 10-panel drug test.
 This test will indicate if there are any drugs in your system, which may have taken the place of alcohol.